AlexStallen/SelectTable/README.md

 ## Intro

 This Javascript file provides a enduser with the ability to show and hide columns from a table, you can decide wich columns can be hidden
+Hidden columns are saved in the localStorage for the next visit

 ## Requirements